nomasystems/ndto/README.md

 ## Contributing

 We :heart: contributions!
 Please feel free to submit issues, create pull requests or just spread the word about `ndto` in the open-source community.
-Together, we can make this library even better! :muscle:
+Don't forget to check out our [contribution guidelines](CONTRIBUTING) to ensure smooth collaboration! :rocket:

 ## Support

-If you need help or have any questions, please don't hesitate to open an issue on the GitHub repository or contact the maintainers directly.
+If you need help or have any questions, please don't hesitate to open an issue or contact the maintainers directly.

 ## License